 There is a human emotion nearly as universal as fear of the unknown, and that is the fear of missing out (FOMO).
 I’m sure most of you have heard, read about, observed, or experienced FOMO somewhere by now, and the most likely places where such feelings often arise are Instagram, TikTok or Facebook/Meta.
 The past HIMSS and SIIM conferences have shown us first-hand evidence that FOMO has become an increasingly influential factor as the AI tsunami continues to flood Healthcare, and particularly the enterprise imaging sector.
 What’s happening is that companies and champions, dare I say “Influencers” are producing AI FOMO and confusion.
-Just like the latest bitcoin craze, the Gamestop madness of X year or NFTs.
+Just like the latest bitcoin craze, the Gamestop madness, or NFTs.
 This is methodical, curated, purposely created FOMO.
 And healthcare is eating it up.
 For every successful Oxipit, there are dozens of companies lined up to offer AI solutions that may or may not provide breakthrough technology to improve workflows or patient outcomes.
 This, compounded with burnout, short staffed hospitals, and the ongoing onslaught of marketplaces, apps, and algorithms making egregious claims creates quite a dilemma for any practicing radiologist and healthcare organization.

 AI FOMO is Counterintuitive